kalisio-nicolas/testCI/test-passed.md

 >  [!TIP]
->  All visual regression tests passed successfully.
+>  All visual regression tests have passed.